openfootball/openfootball.github.io/questions.md

 #### Q: Why?
 Why?
 Why?

-A: The sources are plain old text documents designed to be easy-to-read and easy-to-write.
+A: The dataset sources are plain old text documents designed to be easy-to-read and easy-to-write.
 The idea is to make it work like a wiki, that is, just plain old text documents anyone can update.

 Why like a wiki?